 We invite you to join us for our fall admissions open house and learn more about the physician assistant profession and the School of PA Studies at Ketchum University!
 At the open house you will:

 - Interact with MBKU students

 All prospective students, family and friends are welcome!
-Please make sure you RSVP as space is limited.
+Please RSVP by October 6, 2017 as space is limited.